By FTLapps

 Feature Gaps vs Competitors

-- Digital screen color extraction (available in Screen Color Picker)
+- Screen-based color extraction (available in Screen Color Picker but absent here)

-- Social media content templates (available in X Twitter Saver)
+- Social media content templates (available in X Twitter Saver but absent here)

 Key Takeaways